Sei2423/Joke-program/README.md

 If you change the name of error.html, please change the name after windows.open

 iretlmh.txt will open this tab

+Please put it in the same file as iretlmh.txt

 I'll say it again
 ### Please take responsibility for your actions